svmiller/svmiller.github.io/_posts/2020-05-15-better-way-to-include-random-effects-stargazer.md

 Now, let's manually create a tibble that has all this information presented in the order we want.
 We're also going to add the number of observations from the model as well.
 Do note you can choose to eschew the vectors and have the tibble do the calculations for you, but that would clutter up the workflow (I think).
 I'm sure there's a way of getting escaping LaTeX characters in this if you're thinking ahead to a LaTeX table, but this will do for now.

 ```r
 tribble(~stat, ~M1, ~M2, ~M3,
         "Number of Regions", NA, num_region, num_region,
         "sd(Region)", NA, sd_regionM2, sd_regionM3,
         "sd(Region, Ideology)", NA, NA, sd_regionM3lrscale,
         "", NA, NA, NA,
         "N", nobs(M1), nobs(M2), nobs(M3)) -> mod_stats
 ```

-Now, let's create a regression table using the `stargazer` package.
+Now, let's create a regression table using the `{stargazer}` package.
 This will format to HTML (for this blog post), but changing the type to "latex" (for example) won't materially change anything.
 I'll walk through the important pieces after the table.

 ```r
 stargazer(M1, M2, M2, type="html",